cran-task-views/Omics/Omics.md

     tools based on data depth for gene expression analysis.
     [OOMPA](http://oompa.r-forge.r-project.org/) provides a collection of
     CRAN packages for microarray and proteomics analysis.
+-   *Visualization*: `r pkg("tinyarray")` is dedicated to the visualization of GEO and TCGA expression data. `r pkg("mpm")` provides exploratory graphical analysis of gene expression data with various factorial approaches (including PCA).
 -   *Differential analysis*: `r pkg("TailRank")`provides a tail-rank non parametric test for microarray datasets. `r pkg("SMVar")` implements structural model for variances for differential analysis of gene expression